Path Integration

 Time scale for path integration.

-contact_force_thrTuple[float, float, float]
+contact_force_thrtuple[float, float, float]

 Thresholds for contact forces.
 These are used to determine whether a leg is in contact with the ground.